 9.2.
 The goods delivered by the Seller to the Client shall remain the property of the Seller until all secured claims have been paid in full.
 The goods as well as the goods covered by the retention of title taking their place in accordance with the following provisions shall hereinafter be referred to as “goods subject to retention of title”.

 9.3.
 The Client shall store the goods subject to retention of title for the Seller free of charge.

 9.4.
-The Client is entitled to sell the goods subject to retention of title in the ordinary course of business until the event of realisation (§ 9.8) occurs.
+The Client is revocably entitled to sell the goods subject to retention of title in the ordinary course of business until the event of realisation (§ 9.8) occurs.
+Claims to payment of the purchase price arising from the resale are hereby assigned to the Seller.
 Pledges and transfers of ownership by way of security are not permitted.

 9.6.
 If third parties gain access to the goods subject to retention of title – in particular by way of seizure – the Client shall immediately draw their attention to the Seller’s ownership and inform the Seller thereof in order to enable it to enforce its ownership rights.
 If the third party is not in a position to reimburse the Seller for the judicial or extrajudicial costs incurred in this connection, the Client shall be liable to the Seller for this.

 9.7.
 The Seller shall release the goods subject to retention of title as well as the items or claims replacing them insofar as their value exceeds the amount of the secured claims by more than 50%.
 The choice of the items to be released thereafter shall be made by the Seller.

 9.8.
 If the Seller withdraws from the contract in the event of a breach of contract by the Client – in particular default of payment – the Seller shall be entitled to demand return of the goods subject to retention of title.